semlanik/qtprotobuf/README.md

 # QtProtobuf

-Protobuf plugin to generate Qt classes
+gRPC and Protobuf generator and bindings for Qt framework

+> see [Protobuf](https://developers.google.com/protocol-buffers) and [gRPC](https://grpc.io/) for more information

 ## Linux Build
 ### Prerequesties